 If your teeth are impacted too hard, it could expose your dentin and the nerve endings in the tooth pulp.

 Hard impact commonly caused by pressing your teeth down on hard candies, ice, or chewing too hard wears down enamel.

 Yes, once enamel wears away, it doesn’t come back.
 However, it isn’t too late to start protecting your pearly whites.

-For exposed dentin treatment, your dentist may recommend a toothpaste formulated specifically for sensitive teeth as a treatment option.
+For exposed dentin treatment, your dentist may recommend a toothpaste for sensitive teeth as a treatment option.
 Additionally, your dentist may apply a fluoridated varnish to your teeth during an appointment to help with your teeth’s hypersensitivity.